Probate: Everything You Need to Know

 You probably DO need probate if:

-If you are unsure, contact each bank and financial institution holding the person's assets.
+If you are not sure, simply ring each bank or financial institution holding their money.
 They will tell you whether they need a grant of probate before releasing funds.
-Each bank sets its own threshold, typically between £5,000 and £50,000.
+Every bank sets its own threshold, usually somewhere between £5,000 and £50,000.

 How much does probate cost?